andbloch/i18nnn/readme.md

     var i18nnn = require('i18nnn');

-Further i18nnn needs to be initialised with the messages.
+Additionally, i18nnn needs to be initialised with the messages.
 Thereby the default options can be used, or custom options can be specified.

     i18nnn.init(); // intilialise with default options

-Here's an example with a custom configuration, equivalent to the initialisation with the default options shown before:
+Here's an example of custom configuration, equivalent to the initialisation with the default options shown before:

-    i18nnn.init({ // initialise with custom uptions
+    var options = {

         messagesFilePath: process.cwd()+'/locales/messages.xlsx',